cgwire/kitsu/docs/getting-started-advanced/README.md

 You can also select in the menu if you want to edit the name of the custom column and its information or if you want to delete it.

 You can also use the **CSV Import** to fill your custom column quickly.
-You need first to create your **Custom Column** into kitsu, add it in your spreadsheet, then copy-paste your data into the **CSV Import**.
+First, you need to create your **Custom Column** into kitsu, add it to your spreadsheet, and copy-paste your data into the **CSV Import**.

 [Update Shots information with CSV Import](../batch-action/README.md#update-shots-information-with-csv-import)